Laser Tattoo Removal Geelong

 In procedures where the fractionated laser is incorporated into treatment you may experience pinpoint bleeding in the area due to the removal of columns of tissue.
 These will eventually turn into crusts/scabs as the skin begins to heal.
 The degree of swelling and redness can increase as a result of combining the two lasers to increase treatment efficacy.

-Following each treatment, specific home-care requirements prescribed to minimise the duration of post-treatment down time.
+Following each treatment, specific home-care requirements are prescribed to minimise the duration of post-treatment down time.

 The number of treatments required usually depends on the tattoo itself as well as the method used for its removal.
 The location of the tattoo, how old it is, the colours used, the amount of ink and its layers, and the individual’s skin type can all impact the number of treatments required.
 Incorporating the fractionated laser prior to treating with the Q-switch laser results in fewer treatments being required due to its aggressive nature.
 However, in saying that, it is difficult to completely 100% remove a tattoo.
 In these cases, the duration between treatments is around three months, as it requires a longer healing time.
 When the Q-switch laser is only used in treatment, treatment intervals are usually six to eight weeks apart.

-Prior to commencing treatment a consultation with one of our dermal clinicians is required to determine the optimal treatment plan including costing per treatment for your individualized needs.
+Prior to commencing treatment a consultation with one of our dermal clinicians is required to determine the optimal treatment plan including costing per treatment for your individualised needs.
 A test patch is also performed to determine adequate treatment settings.
-All consultations cost $55.00 and approximately take 45 minutes to an hour to perform.
+All consultations cost $50.00 and approximately take 45 minutes to an hour to perform.

 Book an appointment with Hayley or Georgie today!

 All consultations cost $50.00 and are performed by our experienced dermal clinicians.